NiklasEi/bevy_asset_loader/README.md

 }
 ```

+Just like Bevy's `load_folder`, this will also recursively load sub folders.

 If all assets in the folder have the same type you can load the folder as `Vec<Handle<T>>`.
-Just set `typed` in the `folder` attribute and adapt the type of the field.
+Just set `typed` in the `folder` attribute and adapt the type of the asset collection field.
 ```rust
 use bevy::prelude::*;
 use bevy_asset_loader::AssetCollection;